limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ### Finding the Way Home

 Recall the hint about the "rockyou" password list?
-Maybe the secret to finding the way home is by submitting one of the entries in the list as `User-Agent` to the site?
+Perhaps the secret to finding the way home is by submitting one of the entries in the list as `User-Agent` to the site?

-There is just one problem.
+There's one problem.
 Rockyou password list has about 14 million entries.
 It'll take ages to submit the entries one at a time.
-Surely some form of parallelism is needed.
+Surely, we need some form of parallelism.

-For that I'm using [parallel][4], a command-line driven utility for Linux and other Unix-like operating systems which allows the user to execute shell scripts in parallel.
+For that, I'm using [parallel][4], a command-line driven utility for Linux and other Unix-like operating systems which allows the user to execute shell scripts in parallel.

 I expanded `check.sh` to include logic to stop when line 32 of the HTTP response is different from the supplied `User-Agent` string.